sach1nd3v/devops-resources/jenkins/README.md

                 }
             }
         }
-Use the snippet generator to create a step for the following pipeline that archives all files ending with .txt:
+- Use the snippet generator to create a step for the following pipeline that archives all files ending with .txt:

-#####Variables in Pipeline
+##### Variables in Pipeline
-- There are three types of variabes as `Environment, parameters and build`.
+- There are three types of variabes as `Environment, parameters` and `build`.

-######Environment Variables
+###### Environment Variables
-- The Usual practice is to use all CAPS for enviornment varaibel.
+- The Usual practice is to use all `CAPS` for enviornment varaibel.
 - Can be scoped globally for entire pipeline or localy for a single stage.
----Globally Scoped
+--- Globally Scoped

         pipeline {
             agent any